 Eager to be on the road to Chickasaw National Recreational Area in Oklahoma, we got going early Tuesday morning.
 And as we sped along the interstate toward the western boundary of Arkansas, we noticed that the transmission on the truck was running REALLY hot.
 We pulled over, let it cool down and I checked to make sure there was transmission fluid.
 There was.
 Since that's the extent of my troubleshooting knowledge for transmissions, we took the next exit off the interstate, We found a small garage in Altus, AR.
 The gruff old mechanic, who made no secret of the fact that he thought we were idiots, said that dire things were happening with our transmission, and then he sent us to the next big town with a recommendation to go see Danny at Turner Transmissions.

 We did visit Danny of Turner Transmissions.
 And despite the pain of having to pay for service on the truck, it was a pretty good experience.
 First of all, Danny was fantastic.
-He bumped us ahead of several other vehicles, didn't treat us like idiots, immediately did a diagnostic, and a test drive up a hill with the trailer to see what was up with the truck.
-Good news and not-so-bad news: we hadn't fried the transmission (so there, old cranky mechanic), it was running hot, but with the addition of a transmission cooling fan, we should be good for the rest of this ridiculous trip.
+He bumped us ahead of several other vehicles, didn't treat us like idiots, immediately did a diagnostic, and a test drive up a hill with the trailer attached to see what was up with the truck.
+Good news and not-so-bad news: we hadn't fried the transmission (Yay!), it was running hot, but with the addition of a transmission cooling fan, we should be good for the rest of this ridiculous trip.
 Done!
-With less of an astronomical price tag than expected.
+And with less of an astronomical price tag than we expected.
 And they didn't even need us to unhitch the camper.

-Doug and I toured (the not-so-picturesque) town of Van Buren for a few hours, had some lunch, hung out in the local library, then a book store, and we got the call that the truck was ready to go.
-By 3:30, we were on the road.
+Doug and I toured the (not-so-picturesque) town of Van Buren, AK for a few hours, had some lunch, hung out in the local library, then a book store, and we got the call that the truck was ready to go.
+By 3:30, we were back on the road.
 We made a quick detour to the Harbor Freight store to replace the sway control bar that we lost back in Missouri, and then we were on our way to Chickasaw NRA, only 6 hours later than expected.
 We even managed to arrive with a little light left in the sky, at dusk.

 Chickasaw NRA is about 90 miles south of Oklahoma City, and is absolutely gorgeous.
 We managed to pick what might be the best spot in the the whole campground.
 Right alongside the Lake of the Arbuckles--a name that just tickles me.
 With the lake just down the slope of our site, Doug had his inflatable fish boat rigged up before I was even awake that morning.
 He was soon out fishing, and was pleased to catch some nice bass.
 I kicked back to spend a relaxing morning reading.
 It was lovely.

-Chicakasaw NRA has several nice hiking trails and also has a small bison herd.
+Chicakasaw NRA has a bunch of nice hiking trails and also has a small bison herd.
 After lunch, despite what looked like a storm threatening, we tried out one of the trails.
 A good 3 mile hike through grasslands and mesic forest.